peacalm/cpp-luaw/README.md

-(actually the latter is a simple wrapper of the former), but it provide more information after it was called, and these information are very userful to let us make sure whether the function works correctly as we expect, and we can write right error handlers if there are exceptions, and it can help us to debug where exceptions happen.
+(actually the latter is a simple wrapper of the former), but it provide more information after it was called, and these information are very userful to let us make sure whether the function works correctly as we expect, and we can write error handlers if there are exceptions, and it can help us to debug in which step the exceptions happen.

 These informations are: